damayantiazure/devsecops/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

 8. Select `Run services` task under the `Tasks` tab then select your Azure subscription from the `Azure subscription` dropdown.
-    Click `Authorize` to create a connexion with Azure.
+    Click `Authorize` to create a connection with Azure.

     ![](./Images/Module1-SelectSubscriptionRunService.png =800x)